Thutob Namgyal

 The British sent a military force (Sikkim expedition), and after a series of skirmishes between the Tibetans and the British near Jelep La, the Tibetans were pushed back and the Chogyal was put under the supervision of John Claude White, who had been appointed Political Officer in 1889.
 In 1894, he shifted the capital from Tumlong to the present location, Gangtok.
 He was knighted in 1911.
 Alex McKay states, "The 9th Chogyal of Sikkim, Sir Thutob Namgyal, was increasingly supportive of modernisation.
-After his death in 1914, Sidkeon Namgyal Tulku, who had been groomed for the post by the British, succeeded him but died after ruling for just 10 months.
+After his death in 1914, Sidkeong Tulku Namgyal, who had been groomed for the post by the British, succeeded him but died after ruling for just 10 months.
 Sidkeong Tulku’s younger half-brother, Tashi Namgyal, who had been educated at St Paul’s and Mayo College, then became Chogyal in 1915, and ruled Sikkim until his death in 1963."

 The Sir Thutob Namgyal Memorial (STNM) Hospital in Gangtok was built in memory of him in 1917.